Here’s what the small Thinkpad red button in the middle of a laptop keyboard is for:

 Other extended peripherals can also add the TrackPoint nub.

 People who prefer it customize it to run operations the way they like and will swear by the performance of the TrackPoint.
+Learn more about the history and function of TrackPoint here.

 Because of these add-ons, you might occasionally see these devices on workstations and computers where you least expect them.